 Kalakaua Avenue, Waikiki’s main street, offers all kinds of music to enjoy, from street performers to local bands.
-Make a night of it by stopping into several places where you can sample the bartender’s specials along with live tunes.
-Or check out the Mai Tai Bar, located in Hawaii’s largest open-air shopping mall, the Ala Moana Center, a hopping joint that features popular island music.
-Honolulu’s Blaisdell Arena and Concert Hall as well as the Republik, are the place to see world-renowned touring bands.
+Make a night of it by stopping at several places where you can sample bartender specials along with live tunes.
+Or check out Mai Tai's, located at Ala Moana Center, a popular venue for enjoying island music.
+Honolulu’s Neal S. Blaisdell Center, The Republik, and Waikiki Shell are premiere venues to see world-renowned touring bands.

 From Ukulele to Jack Johnson, The Hawaiian Music Scene